RyanNeedSleep/Python_interpreter_practice/README.md

 - my_calc.py

-    Simple calculator that can calculate simple expression with cascading addition and subtraction.
+    a simple calculator that can calculate simple expression with cascading addition or subtraction.

     ```shell
     my_calc > 7 + 1 - 2 + 4